Online Learning in Iterated Prisoner's Dilemma to Mimic Human Behavior: Behavioral Cloning with Human Data

-Figure \ref{fig:bclone} summarized the testing results of all the agents in predicting the actions and their cooperation rates from human data.
+Figure \ref{fig:bclone} summarizes the testing results of all the agents in predicting the actions and their cooperation rates from human data.
 From the heatmap of the cooperation rates, we observe that the behavioral policy that each agent cloned from the data varies by class.
-The reinforcement learning algorithms all seemed to learn to defect at all costs (``tragedy of the commons'').
-The contextual bandits algorithms mostly converged to a policy that adopted a fixed cooperation rate.
-Comparing with the other two, the multi-armed bandits algorithms learned a more diverse cooperation rates across test cases.
-The line plot on the right confirms our understanding.
-The cooperation rate by the real humans (the black curve) tends to decline slowly from around 70\% to around 40\%.
+RL algorithms all seem to learn to defect at all costs (``tragedy of the commons'').
+CB algorithms mostly converge to a policy that adopted a fixed cooperation rate.
+Comparing with the other two, MAB algorithms learn a more diverse cooperation rates across test cases.
+The line plot on the right confirms our understanding.The cooperation rate by the real humans (the black curve) tends to decline slowly from around 70\% to around 40\%.
 UCB1 and epsilon Greedy both captured the decaying properties, mimicing the strategy of the human actions.
 The prediction error analysis matches this intuition.
-The UCB1 and epsilon greedy algorithms (or the multi-armed bandits algorithms in general), appeared to be best capturing human cooperation.
+The UCB1 and epsilon greedy (or MAB algorithms in general), appear to be best capturing human cooperation.

-As a side note, we would also like to point out the importance of the sanity check from the line plot (the cooperation rate vs. round).
-In the prediction error figures, EXP3 and EXP4 seemed to have an overall low error, but this can be misleading: from the cooperation rate figures, we noted that EXP3 and EXP4 didn't seem to learn any policy at all (randomly choosing at 50\% over the entire time), while the other agents all appeared to have adopted a non-random strategies.